tailSpike/SWE-Assessment/README.md

 - Install the latest Microsoft Visual Studio (https://visualstudio.microsoft.com/).

 Required :
+- Clone the repository to your local.
+- Create a branch from the master.
+- Check out the branch code.
 - Ensure that it can compile successfully.
 If it doesn't, identify the problem, and address it.
 - Review the code, identify any implementation issues, and refactor the code as you see fit, then raise a pull request.
 - Notify the Said Alhayek at said.alhayek@openedgepay.com that you've raise a PR.